n3ird4/TryHackMe/README.md

 ## Write-up & Co

-Hello World.
-Welcome to this repo!
+Heyo Welcome to this repo!

 It allows me to store part of my memory and how I proced to advance on the infinite path of knowledge :rowboat: :nerd_face: